1hef001/createProject/README.md

 A simple effort towards automating git repo creation under the same name as the project folder with an empty README.md

+## Before you execute the script:

+Update your github credentials in cred.py

 **Requirements :**